-If a sniffer dog detects the presence of drugs on your person, and there are additional factual matters which raise the police officer’s suspicions, this may be considered enough for a police officer to conduct a search.
+So, for example, if a sniffer dog detects the presence of drugs on your person, and there are additional factual matters which raise the police officer’s suspicions, this may be considered enough for a police officer to conduct a search.

-For example, if police believe they saw you putting drugs into your pocket, and a sniffer dog then detects the presence of drugs, this would ordinarily be sufficient to enable a search.
 Equally, if several of the above-mentioned factors are present at the one time, and there is a subsequent positive indication, this may be enough for the search to be legal.

 Police sniffer dogs are required to be kept under control, and not to touch you any more than necessary during the search.